folio-org/folio-org.github.io/guides/automation.md

 [https://folio-fameflower.dev.folio.org/](https://folio-fameflower.dev.folio.org/)

-This is an environment for the most recent FOLIO Release Q1 2020 FameFlower.
+This is an environment for the most recent FOLIO Release Q1 2020 Fameflower.
 Each nightly rebuild will pick up any hotfix updates that may have been released.
-Built every day, to finish about 01:55 UTC (see Jenkins job: [folio-q1-2020-release](https://jenkins-aws.indexdata.com/job/Automation/job/folio-q1-2020-release/)).
+NOTE: Not yet automated (see Jenkins job: [folio-q1-2020-release](https://jenkins-aws.indexdata.com/job/Automation/job/folio-q1-2020-release/)).

 ### Other notes